cindeekeem/Tip-calculator-cindy/README.md

 How many hours did it take to complete?
-4
+Around 4 hours from installation to finish!
 Which required and optional stories have you completed?
-Tip calculator for 15%, 18%, 22%
+Basic tip calculator to calculate tips for 15%, 18%, 22%

 ![Video Walkthrough](GIF walkthrough_tip calculator.gif)